≡ Menu

 Tax will take a huge bite out of your returns, if you let it.

-Many Monevator readers strive to shave tenths of a percent off the running costs of their portfolios – as they should.
+Many Monevator readers rightly strive to shave tenths of a percent from the running cost of their portfolios.
+But some people – especially wealthier savers – ought to think even harder about tax-efficient investment.

-But the impact of paying tax on share gains or dividends can dwarf such noble cost curbing.
+That’s because the impact of paying taxes on share gains or dividends can dwarf all your cost-curbing in the long run.

-That’s why I bang on about avoiding tax more than might appear seemly.
+Which is precisely why I bang on about mitigating your tax bill more than is entirely seemly.

-If you’re paying tax on profits from share trades or on your dividend income, you’re probably throwing away money.
+If you’re paying capital gains tax (CGT) on profits from share trades or on dividend income, you may be throwing away money.

-We can also become knowledgeable about tax on dividends, and hold our different assets accordingly.
+We can also become knowledgeable about taxes on dividends and bond income, and hold our different assets in the most tax-efficient way.

 How tax reduces your returns